CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/einziehen/index.en.md

 {{< video "2019_Zimmermodell" >}}

+We finally moved into the CA dormitory in the new building in February 2023.
+All our rooms are occupied and we have found great people to fill our self-managed dormitory with life.

+Therefore, no applications are possible at the moment.
+However, due to the usual fluctuation in the dormitory, we will be accepting applications at four dates per year and fill vacant places.

 We have answered to the most common questions in [our FAQ](/en/faq).
 If you have further questions you can write us at einziehen@collegiumacademicum.de.

-The time has  come: All our rooms have been allocated and the application phase for first occupancy is now closed.
-We have found great people who will move into our self-managed dormitory and fill it with life.

-Since it is an ongoing construction site, we cannot guarantee a move-in date but anticipate February 2023.
-There will be weekly updates and information about the construction progress in our plenary.

 <!--<div class="progress-wrapperEinzug">
   <progress class="progress is-large is-primary" value="176" max="176"></progress>